Hannah Chaplin: Onset of poor health

 Unable to perform on the stage, Chaplin supported her two remaining children by dress-making at home.
 Charlie Chaplin's biography and other sources report that she was frequently in good spirits, entertaining the children with performances of her earlier stage acts or devising stories herself in the pantomime style.
 Her headaches continued, becoming so serious that on 29 June 1895, she was admitted to the Lambeth Infirmary where she spent the next month and was readmitted a few months later.
 The children had to leave home, Charlie eventually ending up in an orphanage.

-According to Weissman, who investigated Hannah Chaplin's medical records, she was suffering from syphilis.
+According to Weissman, who investigated Hannah Chaplin's medical records, she had syphilis.
 Documents from 1898 state that she was prone to violent psychotic episodes, which are a sign of nervous involvement during the tertiary stage of the disease.
-Her condition deteriorated so much that when she was 35, she had to be admitted to the Cane Hill Asylum.
+Her condition deteriorated so much that when she was 35, she had to be admitted to the Cane Hill Asylum on 15 September 1898.
 On her release, she lived together with her sons in an inexpensive room in Kennington.
 She continued to work as a seamstress and also benefited from some assistance from Charlie's father until he died of cirrhosis of the liver at age 38.
-Hannah Chaplin was readmitted to hospital two years later, where she continued to experience serious signs of syphilis.
+Hannah Chaplin was readmitted to Cane Hill two years later on 9 May 1903, where she continued to experience serious signs of syphilis.

 Final years

 When her son Charlie reached the age of 14, his career began to evolve.
 His half-brother Sydney assisted him in finding work through theatrical agencies.
 They were soon in a position to assist their mother again, bringing her back home.
 Her reprieve did not last, as she was soon sent back to hospital after being found wandering the streets.
-By the time he was 21, Charlie had earned enough from his performances to travel to the United States where, by 1921, his career was blossoming.
+By the time he was 21, Charlie had earned enough from his performances to travel to the United States where, by 1921, he had become very wealthy by virtue of being one of the film industry's highest-grossing stars.
 His mother's health deteriorated further into a state of dementia.
 Desperate to see her, he brought her to Hollywood where he was now living with Sydney and his other half-brother, Wheeler Dryden.

 There, her sons ensured Hannah Chaplin received round-the-clock care in the new home they had found for her in the San Fernando Valley, California.
 Seven years later she died in hospital in Glendale, California, on 28 August 1928, with Charlie at her side.
 She is buried in Hollywood Forever Cemetery.